canoo/enterprise-js-workspace/20-exercise-ext-libraries/README.md

 2. Tell Require.js about the new dependency

-Your your require.js config file should look something like this
+Your require.js config file should look something like this

 ```JavaScript